Taking time away from your business now and then rejuvenates you.

 9. Review Critical Procedures and Processes

 Make sure to go over important business procedures that you will be delegating in your absence, such as opening your shop in the morning or closing your office at night.
 Other procedures include setting the security alarm or turning it off in case it was accidentally tripped, running credit card transactions, running payroll, or any other processes the person is not used to handling.

 Make sure the key employee you’ve assigned is well versed in completing the tasks without your assistance.
 Ask him or her to perform the procedure for you before you leave (memory is a tricky thing).
 Leave detailed instructions on the procedures as a backup.

 Leave for your vacation with a clean slate on accounts payable.
 Pay all invoices, credit card statements and bills that will come due while you’re gone.
 Make sure payroll is set up to be processed while you’re gone as well.

-Family time, too, is key.
-So many of us put in long hours each week, and sacrifice our family relationships.
-Use this vacation as the opportunity to reconnect with your spouse and your kids, and to create great memories for years to come.
+Your personal life will benefit, too.
+So many entrepreneurs put in long hours each week and make sacrifices in family and other relationships.
+Use this vacation as the opportunity to reconnect with your spouse and kids.
+Create great memories for years to come.

 Vacation Photo via Shutterstock